genesiscommunitysuccess/docs/docs/01_getting-started/07_quick-guides/09_faster_quick-start/08_tips-and-tricks.md

 docker exec -it gsf bash
 ```

-You can try logging as "alpha" and running "mon" to monitor the platform services
+You can try logging as "alpha" and running "mon" to monitor the platform services.
 ```shell
 su - alpha